frconor-ebook/meditations/_posts/2025-02-25-spirit-of-service.md

 We\'re told in *The Forge*, "When a person really lives charity, there\'s no time left for self-seeking.
 There\'s no room left for pride.
 We will not find occasion for anything but service!"
-(J. Escriva, *The Forge*, Point 683).
+(J. Escrivá, *The Forge*, Point 683).

 He says, "There is no greater self-mastery than to make oneself a servant, the willing servant of all souls!"
-(Point 1045).
+(J. Escrivá, *The Forge*, Point 1045).

 In *The* *Way* *of* *the* *Cross*, we\'re told: "In the whole context of the Passion, this help did not add up to very much.
 But for Jesus, a